INSIGHT-South African supermarket giants in fine food fight

 By TJ Strydom

-JOHANNESBURG, June 19 As South Africa slides into recession, and households have less and less to spend, the number one supermarket group Shoprite is adopting an unlikely strategy: it's pushing upmarket.
+JOHANNESBURG, June 19 (Reuters) - As South Africa slides into recession, and households have less and less to spend, the number one supermarket group Shoprite is adopting an unlikely strategy: it's pushing upmarket.

 While the lower-income families that have long been its core customers cut back, the spending of the wealthier class remains undented by the downturn.